numpy/numpy/doc/neps/nep-0058-bytestring-dtype.rst

 when every array element converts.
 Keeping the unconverted ``bytes`` sentinel on the result instead would demote it from a string sentinel to an opaque object sentinel.
-String-sentinel nulls sort and compare like ordinary strings; object-sentinel nulls make those operations raise.
+String-sentinel nulls sort and compare like ordinary strings; non-NaN object-sentinel nulls support equality and inequality, but sorting and ordered comparisons raise.

 The StringDType ``coerce`` parameter does not survive a round trip:
 ByteStringDType descriptors cannot carry it, so ``decode`` always produces